 Changing the angle of the legs would give the owner the perfect near result.

 If the legs were installed closer to the outside of the camper, they could have been deployed outside the camper’s footprint.
 As a result, the greatest amount of stabilisation would have been provided.

 Notwithstanding this type of deployment fails to consider annexes fixed to the camper’s size, manufacturers could fix annexes so that they were clear of stabiliser legs.

 The above image is a fantastic example of how to stow your Manutec drop legs.

 - 13” – 14” Wheels – 400mm, 460mm

 - 15” – 16” Wheels – 520mm, 600mm

 Another example of stowed drop legs.

-I am not sure why the owner locked this leg in this position however, I give him the benefit of doubt and say, his boys locked the legs……… backwards.
+I am not sure why the owner locked this leg in this position; however, I give him the benefit of the doubt and say, his boys locked the legs……… backwards.